ettorezamponi/RAMSES-Reusability/README.md

 4. ### Execute the script
    * **MAC**

-     You can run the ready-to-use script without any further operations, [SETUP_ICSE.sh](/bash_scripts/execute/SETUP_ICSE.sh) and follow the instructions via CLI.
+     You can run the ready-to-use script without any further operations, [ScenarioRunner.sh](/bash_scripts/ScenarioRunner.sh) and follow the instructions via CLI.
      ```
-     $ sh SETUP_ICSE.sh
+     $ sh ScenarioRunner.sh
      ```
    * **WINDOWS**